ethereum-oasis-op/baseline-grants/Approved-Grants-2022.md

 Boye Oomens - Complete Website Overhaul Phase 1 (see #62) - USD $5,000

 Vaibhav Maheshwari - Baseline Calender (see #70) - USD $6,000

+Boris Breslav - Attend - Lendit Fintech - The USA’s Leading Event for Innovation in Financial Services.
+May 25-16 (#71) - USD $2,995